Your plumbing includes all of the pipes and fixtures on your property, from the meter or valve near the street to the faucets inside your home.

 Outside Your Home

-- Pipes in Your Yard: Always contact Miss Utility at least three business days prior to digging anywhere in your yard.
+- Pipes in Your Yard: Always contact VA811 at least three business days prior to digging anywhere in your yard.
 Water and Sewer Service Laterals are the pipes that run underground from the meter or valve near the street to the main water valve inside the house.
 They are typically made of copper, plastic, or sections of both and are your property and responsibility.
 If either line needs repair, Loudoun Water may be able to assist with the location of the lines.
 Water meters and their settings are owned and maintained by Loudoun Water.